disblu/guidelines/git/README.md

 # Git Walkthrough

-The main purpose of this guide is not just explain git or  how to use it, it has the intention of create a culture and consciousness between developers of the importance of using a version control.
+The main purpose of this guide is not just explain git or how to use it, it has the intention of creating a culture and consciousness between developers of the importance of using a version control.

 - [1 Introduction](#1-introduction)
    - [1.1 What is git?](#11-what-is-git)